Introduction

-Henry George Baker was born at Hardington in 1893.[1]
+Henry George Baker was born at Hardington in 1893, the third of six children born to Thomas and Charlotte Baker.[1]
 His father, Thomas, was a farm labourer.
-His mother, Charlotte, was the daughter of Albert Marsh, a farm labourer.
+His mother, Charlotte, was the daughter of Albert Marsh, also a farm labourer.

 Before the war, Henry was a farm labourer.[7]

-In 1914, he was one of four cousins from Hardington who were the first to volunteer for service in the New Army.[8]
-By November 1914, he was with the Dorset Light Infantry.[9]
+In 1914, Henry was one of four cousins from Hardington who were the first to volunteer for service in the New Army.[8]
+By November of that year, he and his older brother, Arthur, were both serving with the Dorset Light Infantry.[9]
+He held the regimental number 10388.[10]

-On 4 August 1915, he was killed in action while serving with the 6th Dorset Regiment.[10]
-He was 22.
-Lieut.
-B. C. Mozley of the deceased’s platoon wrote to his parents, describing him as “a fine shot, as is his brother”.
-On the Sunday evening after the village learnt of his death, the Rev. Milligan held a memorial service in Hardington.[11]
+On 4 August 1915, he was killed in action while serving with the 6th Battalion of the Dorset Regiment at the age of 22.[11]
+Lieutenant B. C. Mozley of his platoon wrote to his parents, describing him as “a fine shot, as is his brother”.
+The Sunday evening after the village learned of his death, the curate, Rev. Milligan, held a memorial service at Hardington Church.[12]

 References